How Do Collection Accounts Affect You and Your Credit?

 What Is a Debt Collection?

 A debt collection is a type of financial account that's been sent to a third-party debt collector.
 Debt collectors are companies who collect unpaid debts for others.
 The original company with which you created the debt most likely assigned or sold the account to the collection agency after you missed several payments and it was unable to get you to pay.
 It's usually more cost-effective for companies to hire debt collectors than to continue to spend their own resources pursuing payment on delinquent accounts.

 Different creditors and lenders have different policies for sending accounts to collections.
 Reviewing your credit card or loan agreement will often give you some information about your creditor's timeline.
-Many credit card accounts are sent to a collection agency after 180 days, or six months, of non-payment.
+Many credit card accounts are sent to a collection agency after a few months of non-payment.
 Other types of businesses may send accounts to collections agencies after just a month or two or missed payments.

 What to Expect When You Have a Collection Account